gautami9t/global-emission-dashboard/README.md

 # global-emission-dashboard
-Interactive CO₂ emissions dashboard using Python and Power BI to visualize global fossil fuel trends (2002–2022)
+Interactive CO₂ emissions dashboard using Python and Power BI to visualize global fossil fuel trends (2002–2022) A PDF copy of the Power BI dashboard showcasing the final visual layout and insights is included for quick reference.

 ## 🚀 Motivation